SheCodesAus/she-codes-django-news-project-KristieB1/README.md

 superuser:kbrandis / HiThere1

+note:

+can only delete from admin page only story author can edit story from front end

 Features:
 search page has options to filter and sort together

-Success messages on publish and edit stories
+Success messages on publish and edit stories (fade in)

 added default datetime to have a default based on current datetime